 A popular discussion topic in our Facebook group, Passive Income Docs, has been medical surveys.
-If you’ve never been a part of one, medical surveys are a great way to make a little extra cash here and there while you’re on line for coffee, in between calls, or whenever you have a little extra time to spare.
+If you’ve never participated in one, medical surveys are a great way to make a little extra cash here and there while you’re in line for coffee, in between calls or cases, or whenever you have a little extra time to spare.
 These surveys provide important information to companies conducting research studies and you get compensated for your time and expert input.

-Each company varies in how much they compensate, length of survey, focus in specific specialties, and qualification requirements, so it’s important to do your own research, but I’ve put together a comprehensive list of available survey opportunities, focusing on a few of the more popular ones up at the top.
+Each company varies in how much they compensate, the length of the surveys, what specialties they focus on, and their qualification requirements, so it’s important to do your own research, but I’ve put together a comprehensive list of available survey opportunities, focusing on a few of the more popular ones up at the top.
 Am I missing any on this list?

 What makes MedSurvey a little different is that they provide paid medical survey opportunities for both health professionals and patients.
 Their platform is mobile-friendly (a must these days) and for any longer surveys you might want to participate in, they offer a “continuity feature”, enabling you to switch to a different device while taking a survey and seamlessly continue from where you stopped.